CPPlus/XLSXTools/README.md

 XLSXWriter writer = new XLSXWriter("write.xlsx");
 writer.Start();

-writer.Write("Test");
-writer.WriteInline("more test");
+writer.Write("This is a shared string text.");
+writer.WriteInline("This is an inline text");
 writer.Write(5);
+writer.Write("This is a colored cell", Styles.BLUE); // Add more styles in XLSXWriter's "WriteWorkbookStylesPart" method.

 writer.Finish();
 writer.Close();
 ```
 ### Note:
-The WriteInline() method is a lot faster, but the resulting file gets bigger
+The WriteInline() method is a lot faster, but the resulting file can sometimes get
-because shared strings are not used.
+bigger because shared strings are not used.